Digital and Emerging Media Design I

 Software and supplies

-- Current version of Firefox, with developer tools enabled (free/open source)
+- Current versions of Firefox and Safari, with developer tools enabled (free/open source)

 - Figma account (free)

 - An external drive or online storage for backup

 - Any other web browser (like Chrome, Chromium, or Edge)

 - Pen, pencil, and markers

 You will have access to the graphic design labs in Katzen.
 Do not expect to store work on their hard drives.